Company

 Iterative design and qualitative testing

-We conducted 4 rounds of unmoderated small sample usability testing on to optimize the new UX.
+We conducted 4 rounds of unmoderated small sample usability testing to optimize the new new user experience.

 Full Page vs Drawer